 We provide a broad and balanced curriculum that motivates and challenges all children, whilst equipping them with the skills and knowledge to succeed in an ever- changing world.
 The Horton Grange curriculum has a strong focus on the development of key skills and incorporates a range of different learning styles to suit the needs of all learners.
 English and Maths are taught as discrete subjects as well as being an integral part of our creative curriculum.
 We deliver the National Curriculum in creative and innovative ways that are relevant to our children.
-PSHE (Personal, Social, Health Education) runs throughout our creative curriculum and is also taught as a discrete lesson alongside a weekly SEAL (Social and Emotional Aspects of Learning) assembly.
+PSHE (Personal, Social, Health Education) runs throughout our creative curriculum and is also taught as a discrete lesson.

 In the Early Years we follow the EY curriculum, encouraging all children to be active learners.
 Children are encouraged through play and exploration to develop the skills that form a strong foundation for their future learning.
 This is supported with the provision of a range of real life experiences through educational visits and visitors in school.
 Focused activities, along with carefully planned and resourced continuous provision, provide our youngest children with a range of experiences.

 At Horton Grange Primary School the teaching of Phonics is an integral part of our curriculum.
 We believe it is the foundation for early reading and writing.
 The teaching of Phonics starts in 2s Can and is continued throughout school.
-We use the Letters and Sounds document as guidance alongside resources from Floppy’s Phonics and Jolly Phonics.
+We use the Bug Club Phonics scheme.

 In Early Years and Year 1 children take part in a daily Phonics lesson and are also given opportunities to further their learning in continuous provision.
 In Year 2 all children also take part in a daily Phonics lesson.

-In Key Stage 2 children who are still working within Phase 6 and below take part in planned Phonics intervention sessions.
+In Key Stage 2 children who are still working within Phase 6 and below take part in planned bespoke Phonics learning sessions.

-The children’s progress in Phonics is carefully monitored.
-In Year 1 children take part in the Phonics Screening Check.
-The children who do not meet the required standard in Year 1 take part in an intervention in Year 2 and are re-entered for the screening at the end of Year 2.
+Children’s progress in Phonics is carefully monitored.
+In Year 1, children take part in the Phonics Screening Check.
+Those children who do not meet the required standard in Year 1 are provided with bespoke learning opportunities in Year 2 and are re-entered for the screening at the end of Year 2.
 The children who do not meet the required standard in either Year 1 or Year 2 are carefully tracked as they move through Key Stage 2.

 We teach a cursive script from Early Years, using the Debbie Hepplewhite font.
 Handwriting is taught as a discrete lesson.
 Children are expected to use this script consistently across all subjects with a view to developing their own individual, cursive handwriting style.